Bladeless Laser Eye Surgery: 4 Types of Operations

-- Femtosecond laser – this type of laser is designed to create a thin flap which is temporarily lifted from the cornea.
+- Femtosecond laser – this type is designed to create a thin flap which is temporarily lifted from the cornea.

-- Excimer laser – this is another type of laser wherein its light is directly applied to the exposed surface of the eye and the tissue is removed following a specific pattern to reshape the patient’s cornea.
+- Excimer laser – its light is directly applied to the exposed surface of the eye and the tissue is removed following a specific pattern to reshape the patient’s cornea.

 4 kinds of bladeless laser technologies

-The IntraLase laser is the very first laser eye surgery approved by the FDA for bladeless Lasik procedures in 2001.
-This kind of laser treatment can be used alongside any other approved excimer laser intended for Lasik eye surgery requirements.
-It is the most commonly performed laser used to make flaps in the United States.
+The IntraLase is the very first laser eye surgery approved by the FDA for bladeless Lasik procedures in 2001.
+This kind of operation can be used alongside any other approved excimer laser intended for Lasik eye surgery requirements.
+It is the most commonly used to make flaps in the United States.

 zLasik also known as the Ziemer Femto LDV was approved by the FDA in March 2008.
 The femtosecond laser used is connected to a movable arm device and can also be combined with any approved excimer laser type method used to make a flap for bladeless Lasik.

-This is another bladeless laser that uses the femtosecond laser which gained FDA approval in 2004 and can also be combined with any approved excimer laser system used for bladeless Lasik procedures.
+This is another bladeless procedure that uses the femtosecond laser which gained FDA approval in 2004 and can also be combined with any approved excimer laser system used for bladeless Lasik procedures.

 Visumax is also a FDA approved bladeless type procedure in 2007 wherein the femtosecond laser is combined with the Carl Zeiss Meditec Mel 80 excimer laser outside the US.
 As the latter is not approved yet in the US, this is not a viable option in the United States.